fmuia/PreheatingInitialConditions/README.md

 ## Implementation

 The `InitialConditions.ipynb` notebook utilizes Python and standard scientific libraries to calculate and output the initial scalar field configurations (in 1D, 2D and 3D) necessary for starting lattice simulations.
-DEtails about the implementation can be read in the references below.
+Details about the implementation can be read in the references below.

 ## Key References